Definitely-not-AWS-Workshops/workshop-2-blog/content/11-Your-First-CI-Workflow-Executions/6-Review-Release-Workflow/_index.md

   - Load the Docker image to Docker engine.
   - Perform image vulnerability scanning.
   - Upload the vulnerability report for review later if the scanning are not canceled.

+**release**
+- This job reuses jobs or steps defined in the workflow **./.github/workflows/wc-deploy.yml**.
+- It essentially automates the release of an ECS service using AWS resources defined in the workflow.